Gandori/Grafana-Dashboards/README.md

 </h4>

 <p align='center'>
-    The Grafana dashboard was created to monitor a Btrfs RAID1 with two devices and the host of the RAID.
+    The Grafana dashboard was created to monitor a Btrfs RAID1 and the host of the RAID.
     It provides a visual representation of system performance, storage usage, and other key metrics to ensure effective monitoring and maintenance of the setup.
 </p>